Infinitive, gerund, participle (comer, comiendo, comido)

 "The window is broken" - La ventana está rota

-Let's explain these two options more into detail:
+Let's explain these two options a bit:

 In this case, the participle is going to agree in gender and number with the noun that is describing: